Reuse

 Reuse is one of the most immediate and effective ways to keep textiles in use and out of landfills.

 While it has a long history in many regions, consumers in countries throughout Europe still dispose of more clothing each year than they buy second-hand.
-That gap between what’s discarded and what’s reused drives us to seek businesses globally for the second-hand clothes we collect—resellers who know what their communities want and can give textiles a second life.
+The gap between what’s discarded and what’s reused drives us to seek businesses globally for the second-hand clothes we collect— and to find resellers who know what their communities want and can give textiles a second life.

-We have strong relationships with business partners, from the second-hand boutiques of Italy to the marketplaces of Ivory Coast, each of which individually order the type and quantity of their desired goods.
+Over the years, we have built strong relationships with our business partners, from the second-hand boutiques of Italy to the marketplaces of Ivory Coast, each of which individually order the type and quantity of their desired goods.

 We conduct on-the-ground “deep dives” in key markets to collaborate with local resellers and identify challenges & opportunities around improving garment end state and visibility of garment flow.

-We share these stories on our website along with information about our reuse and recycling streams to increase transparency in our own operations and in our industry.
+We share these stories along with information about our reuse and recycling streams to increase transparency in our own operations.

-In our system, second-hand businesses are given the agency to select what they know will sell in their markets.
+In our system, second-hand businesses choose the items they know will sell in their markets.

-Our business partners don’t receive bulk, unsorted goods—they place intentional, item-specific orders.
-And based on buyer feedback, 4 out of 5 partners in Togo and Cote d’Ivoire reported that up to 90% of the textiles they purchase from Looper are sold directly to their customers (wholesalers & retailers).
-And what isn’t sold is often stored for seasonal demand or discounted during clearance sales.
+Our partners don’t receive unsorted goods—they place intentional, item-specific orders.
+Feedback shows 4 out of 5 partners in Togo and Côte d’Ivoire report that up to 90% of the textiles are sold directly to their immediate wholesalers and retailers within 4 weeks.

-Click on any of our sample flows below to learn more about where your garments go
+Click on any of our sample flows below to learn more from our customers around the world

 Explore More Streams